Finding out how much life insurance I need

 How to save on life insurance

-When you think “how much life insurance do I need in Canada?” just know that there are luckily ways to save on life insurance.
 With the cost of living projected to get higher and higher in Canada, it is best to save your money any way you can.
 Life insurance is a great way to protect yourself, but costs money and requires you to pay monthly or annually.
 These payments obviously add up and must be entered into your budget.
-Luckily, there are numerous ways to save on your life insurance policy, in fact you can get a life insurance policy that roughly costs the same as a cup of coffee a day!
+Luckily, there are numerous ways to save on your life insurance policy – in fact, you can get a life insurance policy that roughly costs the same as a cup of coffee a day!
 Here are a couple of things we recommend trying if you are looking to save money on your life insurance policy.

 Get term life insurance